Outburn-IL/foob-docs/about.md

 **InterSystems IRIS / HealthShare Health Connect** is a complete data platform that makes building and deploying high-performance applications that connect medical data easier.
 InterSystems IRIS provides several libraries implementing the most popular medical standards – HL7 v2, HL7 FHIR, HL7, EDI, X12, and others.
-InterSystems IRIS provides a high-performant and secured data storage for each type of medical message and medical document.
+InterSystems IRIS provides high-performing and secured data storage for each type of medical message and document.
 Finally, true medical data interoperability is provided by the IRIS standard library.

 **FUME** is an FHIR conversion and transformation engine that enables data analysts to express FHIR-related data conversions in an easy,